NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Allocate GPU node

 Running experiments with combined CPU and GPU nodes is not so straightforward as running them using only CPU nodes (either single or multiple nodes).
-In this case, you need to submit heterogenous jobs using Slurm.
+In this case, you need to submit heterogenous jobs using slurm.
 Here, we will see how to submit heterogenous jobs for RLlib experiments, by allocating both CPU/GPU resources.

 We begin at first by specifying some basic options, similar to above:
 ```batch